rerdavies/pipedal/docs/Configuring.md

 ## Support for WIFI Auto-Hotspots on Ubuntu Server

 The following information applies when installing PiPedal on Ubuntu Server 24.0x only.
-This information does not apply to Unbuntu Desktop installs or Raspberry Pi OS Lite installs.
+This information does not apply to Unbuntu Desktop installs or Raspberry Pi OS Lite installs, which use the Network Manager TCP/IP stack by default.

 PiPedal's Auto-Hotspot feature only works on Linux systems that are using the Network Manager network services stack.
 Ubuntu Server 24.x (and probably other server-specific installs on other Debian distros) uses the Netplan network services stack by instead.
 It does so because the Netplan network stack is the preferred network stack when managing farms of cloud servers.

 It's easy enough to reconfigure Ubuntu Server to run the Network Manager network stack instead.
 However you should be aware that Netplan TCP/IP configuration settings will not be migrated to Network Manager.
-If you perform this step on a server on which changes have beeen madce to Netplan configuration files, you will need to manually migrate those changes to Network Manager configuration files.
-On a clean install of Ubuntu Server, this will not be a problem.
+If you perform this step on a server on which changes have beeen made to Netplan configuration files, you will lose those configuration changes, and will need to reimplement them in Network Manager.
+If you are a Netplan configuration (or are working with a clean install), then the default Network Manager configuration will work perfectly well too.

 To reconfigure Ubuntu Server to use the Network Manager network stack (and therefore enable PiPedal's Auto-Hotspot feature), run the following command: